The History of the K-Zone

 On April 6, 2009, after nearly 68 years as WEIM, the call sign was changed to WPKZ in anticipation of its new FM translator which went on the air March 28, 2010 on a frequency of 105.3 FM.
 The station remains mostly a news and talk station, with some sports programming.
 In August 2015, the station became known as “The K-Zone” when purchased by John Morrison, a local businessman and owner of former baseball team the Wachusett Dirt Dawgs.

-Today, with Travis & Sherman at the helm of our morning show, the K-Zone strives to remain true to its roots as a hometown news and sports radio station focused on community talk and live Fitchburg, Leominster, and Boston sports games.
+Today, with Sherman Whitman at the helm of our morning show, the K-Zone strives to remain true to its roots as a hometown news and sports radio station focused on community talk and live Fitchburg, Leominster, and Boston sports games.